Get Personal Loan Rates

 If you’re planning on taking out a personal loan, there are definitely lenders and loans to avoid.
 Below, we list some of the loans you shouldn’t take out.

 |Credit card cash advance||High APRs and fees, interest begins accruing immediately|

 |Payday loans||High APRs in excess of 400%, short payback times and hidden fees|

 |No credit check loans||High APRs in excess of 300%, hidden fees|

 |Car title loans||High APRs in excess of 200%, car as collateral|

-When people think of predatory lending, they normally think of payday loans -- and for good reason.
+When people think of predatory lending, they normally think of payday loans — and for good reason.
 Payday loans charge exorbitant fees and interest rates, with APRs regularly topping 300% to 400%.
 They also have short payback terms of only a few weeks, making it all too easy to fall into a debt cycle.
 In fact, payday loan borrowers are more likely to declare bankruptcy.

 While they are amortized and have longer terms, you’ll still be paying through the nose on interest.
 For example, on a $5,000 two-year loan with a 396% APR, you’d repay over $35,000.

-In some ways they are even worse than payday and no credit check loans because the lender charges you high rates and can repossess your car if you don’t pay.
+In some ways, these loans are even worse than payday and no-credit-check loans, because the lender charges you high rates and can repossess your car if you don’t pay.
 In fact, according to the Consumer Finance Protection Bureau, one in five title loan borrowers will have their cars repossessed.